AlphaChat/pytheme/README.md

 ## Warnings ⚠️
 - Please do NOT run Atheme's XMLRPC on a public interface.
 Use SSH tunneling, a VPN, or run Pytheme on the same machine as Atheme and connect them via localhost.
 - Please do NOT have Pytheme run on HTTP/S ports.
 Put it behind NGiNX and possibly uWSGI when running in production.

+Failure to do so can and will likely lead to a leak of your users account passwords.